couper64/webservice/README.md

     fastapi dev app/main.py

+# How to Run Dockerfile

+Open a terminal in the root folder of the project and run the following command to build the Docker image.

+    docker build -t webservice .

+The following command will run the container in "*detached*" mode with the same name as the Docker image whilst forwarding host's port 8000 to container's port 8000.

+    docker run -dit --name webservice --rm --publish 8000:8000 webservice

+To view the status of the container, this command will show the logs in real-time.

+    docker logs -f webservice

 # Project Structure

 Following the advices on the [official documentation](https://fastapi.tiangolo.com/tutorial/bigger-applications/), [GitHub](https://github.com/zhanymkanov/fastapi-best-practices?tab=readme-ov-file#project-structure), and [Medium](https://medium.com/@amirm.lavasani/how-to-structure-your-fastapi-projects-0219a6600a8f), this project is going to be adhere to a microservice architecture.
 Thus, the top folder that contains most of the logic will be named `app` as per the [official documentation](https://fastapi.tiangolo.com/tutorial/bigger-applications/).